Pricing Feature Matrix

-A detailed breakdown of features, user limits, and capabilities included in each pricing tier for Scribe and Trainual.
+A detailed comparison of features, limits, and value across every pricing tier for Scribe and Trainual.

 Scribe